guifel/nocust-client-doc/README.md

 );
 ```

 The function `deposit()` makes a contract call to the NOCUST smart contract with the specified amount.
 The commit-chain funds are available after `60` block confirmation.
-To verify the commit-chain balance, you can call the `getOffChainBalance()` function.
+To check your NOCUST balance, you can call the `getOffChainBalance()` function.
 Note that `deposit()`and `getoffChainBalance()` take a parameter `tokenAddress` to similarly manipulate ERC-20 tokens.

 ```typescript
 const balance : BigNumber = await lqdManager.getOffChainBalance(bob);